alphagov/govuk-design-system/src/components/select/index.md

 The select component allows users to choose an option from a long list.
 Before using the select component, try asking users questions which will allow you to present them with fewer options.

-Asking questions means you’re less likely to need to use the select component, and can consider using a different solution, such as [radios](/components/radios/).
+Asking questions means you’re less likely to need to use the select component, and can consider using a different solution, such as a [Radios component](/components/radios/).

 ## How it works